 Though the worlds of fashion and transportation may use similar terms to set and shape the overall trends of every era, the two universes overlap relatively rarely.
-Aside from special edition models from French fashion houses like Courrèges and colette have both recently contributed to the canon of automotive culture—joining classic efforts from Cartier, Pucci, Givenchy, and Bill Blass—but collaborations between OEMs and high fashion brands are still relatively uncommon.
+Aside from special edition models from French fashion houses like Courrèges and colette that have both recently contributed to the canon of automotive culture—joining classic efforts from Cartier, Pucci, Givenchy, and Bill Blass—collaborations between OEMs and high fashion brands are still relatively uncommon.

 Instead, when automakers need to make their offerings even more desirable, they have historically turned to coachbuilding firms, motorsports outfits, and specialty tuners—all in the name of enhancing their already-exciting offerings.
 RM Sotheby’s is proud to present what are perhaps the ultimate accessories, all available for bidding in the worldwide capital of high fashion—Paris—this Saturday, 13 February 2021: